harilvfs/dwm/README.md

 </details>

 ## **Nerd Fonts**
-Nerd Fonts are a base dependency to enhance font alignment in the `slstatus` bar and ensure proper text display throughout the system.
+Nerd Fonts are essential for improving font rendering and alignment in the `slstatus` bar, as well as ensuring consistent and accurate text display across the system.

 ### **Preferred Font**
 For this DWM setup, the `MesloLGS Nerd Font` is preconfigured.
 However, you may use any Nerd Font of your choice.